Who I Am

 Card-based visual guides for the curious and non-scholarly reader.
 Accurate summaries of people, places, and events — with citations, but without academic jargon.
 Think of them as reliable starting points, not endpoints.

-Deep dives into Scripture.
-Studies cite the NRSVue as the primary text, engage the original Hebrew, Aramaic, or Greek where it matters, state the theological bias clearly before the argument begins, and are graded on the consistency and quality of their reasoning.
+Argued pieces that engage Scripture closely.
+Studies state the theological bias clearly before the argument begins, cite the NRSVue as the primary text, engage the original Hebrew, Aramaic, or Greek where it matters, present the strongest opposing reading, and are graded on the consistency and quality of their reasoning.
+The grade block is visible so the reader can evaluate the argument for themselves.

 My intent across all three is to free the Scriptures for anyone — of any faith or none — from emotionally charged language and unexplained theological assumptions.
 Opinions, biases, and theologies will always be present in this kind of work, but the goal is to present them clearly, label them honestly, and let the reader evaluate them.